 Oslo is also the perfect jumping off point for exploring the country’s natural beauty and more remote areas.

-Home to the 1994 Winter Olympics, Lillehammer very much remains an outdoor sports paradise.
-Here, you can learn about the historic games at the Norwegian Olympic Museum or visit the Lysgaard Bakken Ski Jumping Arena, which hosted the opening and closing ceremonies.
+Here you can learn about the historic games at the Norwegian Olympic Museum.
+Or visit the Lysgaard Bakken Ski Jumping Arena, where the opening and closing ceremonies were held.

 Lillehammer has more to it than Olympic glory, though.
 Go exploring and you’ll also find Norway’s largest open-air museum, as well as a collection of picturesque 19th-century wooden cottages along the shores of Lake Mjøsa.